-While this theory is not implausible and no other candidate for the Basilica Portiana has ever been found, the theory is problematic nonetheless because archaeological evidence gathered in the early 2000s indicates that the church is somewhat younger.
+While this theory is not implausible and no other candidate for the Basilica Portiana has ever been identified, the theory is problematic nonetheless because archaeological evidence gathered in the early 2000s indicates that the church is somewhat younger.
 Research has shown that it was built in the late fourth or early fifth century.
 That means that construction would have started during the reign of the staunchly Orthodox emperor Theodosius I (379-395) or that of his son and successor Honorius (395-423) and his most important general and guardian, Flavius Stilicho.
 Since Honorius decided to move the seat of the imperial court from Milan to Ravenna in 402, the decision to build the San Lorenzo was probably taken before that date.

 Because of its unusual shape – a centrally planned building instead of a classical basilica – and the fact that materials from the nearby amphitheatre were reused for constructing the new church, it is certain that the San Lorenzo was built under imperial patronage.
 The imperial palace in Milan was just to the north of the San Lorenzo, and remains of it can still be seen today in the Via Brisa.
 The San Lorenzo was built on an artificial hill just outside Milan’s Roman city walls, on the Via Ticinensis, the road that led from Milan to Pavia.
 We do not know when the church was completed and consecrated, nor do we know whether it was dedicated to San Lorenzo – the Roman deacon who was roasted on a gridiron in 258 – from the start.
 This dedication is only certain from the year 590.